CSB5/driver_evaluation/README.md

 	Matrix (column: method, row: sample ID) where a cell represents the F1 score

 ### Prediction of actionable genes
 The method were evaluated on their ability to identify patient specific drivers that are potentially actionable.
-The actionable gene list was obtained by combining actionable gene lists from (IntoGen)[] and (OncoKB)[], and can be found in <driver_evaluation/ACTIONABLE_GENES/combine_target.dat>.
+The actionable gene list was obtained by combining actionable gene lists from [intOGen](https://www.intogen.org/downloads) and [OncoKB](http://oncokb.org/#/), and can be found in <driver_evaluation/ACTIONABLE_GENES/combine_target.dat>.
-The following files contain the evaluation result using the top 5 predictions (similar files are also available for top 10 predictions):
+The following files contain the evaluation results using the top 5 predictions (similar files are also available for top 10 predictions):

 - **sample_actionable_profile_5_all.dat:**
 	Matrix (column: method, row: actionable gene category [0: approved drug, 1: investigational target, 2: research target, 3: not actionable]) for each patient we retain the predicted driver that falls in the best actionable gene category (with 0 been the best one and 3 the worst), and each cell represents the fraction of patients that falls in a given actionable gene category.